 For modern line materials, fluorocarbon is quite a bit denser than nylon mono, so it is easier for a fluorocarbon line to overcome wind resistance.
 Whichever material is used, you want the end of the line to which the tippet is attached to be heavy enough to turn over the tippet and fly, yet light enough that it lands on the water softly.
-The minimum weight to turn over the tippet, however (particularly with fluorocarbon), is light enough that a whole line made from it would be too light to cast with even a soft rod.

-To get a line where the tippet end is as light as possible and yet have a line heavy enough for the rods to cast, it is necessary to taper the line.
-This is particularly true for the stiffer rods like the Yamame or Hane.
-That is not to say that they can't cast a level line, it's just that a level line heavy enough for them to cast easily is heavier than necessary to turn over the tippet.
+To get a line where the tippet end is as light as possible and yet have a line that is heavy enough for stiffer rods to cast, it is necessary to taper the line.
+This is particularly true for rods like the Daiwa Keiryu-X. That is not to say that they can't cast a level line, it's just that a level line heavy enough for them to cast easily is heavier than necessary to turn over the tippet.

-The softer 5:5 rods (for example the Daiwa LL36SF) do not require as heavy a line to cast easily.
+The softer rods (for example a Nissin Zerosum or a Suntech Kurenai) do not require as heavy a line to cast easily.
 A level line that is heavy enough for them to cast is not so heavy that it causes substantial disturbance when it lands on the water.
 For them, a level line becomes a reasonable compromise - not too heavy, not too light, and not too complicated.
 I believe that is why in Japan, 5:5 rods are generally thought of as being level line rods.
 And that is not to say they can't cast a tapered line, it's just that getting the taper right so that there is enough mass at the line tip without making the whole line too heavy is a tricky business.

-Most of the commercially available tapered tenkara lines cast well with just about all the tenkara rods.
-They do cast very nicely but there is a potential problem with lines that are extremely easy to cast.
+Most of the commercially available furled tenkara lines are very easy to cast.
 That is because they are heavy.
 A line that is heavier is easier to cast.
 It loads the rod nicely and is unaffected by wind resistance.
 The only problem is that you can't keep it off the water's surface.
 All lines sag but heavy lines sag more and you just can't keep them off the water.
 It is easier to cast with a heavy line, but it is easier to catch (fish) with a lighter line.

 In addition to light weight, for me high visibility is critical.

 I write about hi-vis lines a lot, and the photo above illustrates why.
-With a dark green forest background on both sides of the stream, there is no way I could see a lo-vis or even medium-vis tenkara line while I am casting.
+With a dark forest background on both sides of the stream, there is no way I could see a lo-vis or even medium-vis tenkara line while I am casting.
 If I can't see the line as I am casting, it will take precious time to find it after the cast.
-Because strikes occassionally come within seconds of your fly hitting the water, you have to be ready immediately, picking your line up off the water and taking the slack out of your line.
-If your line isn't easy to see, you'll miss some the drift and you'll certainly miss some of the strikes.
+Because strikes occasionally come as soon as your fly hits the water, you have to be ready immediately.
+If your line isn't easy to see you'll certainly miss some of the strikes.